 This headboard came to be because a client had some beautifully painted room dividers.
-They were starting to fall apart so she no longer wanted to use them as a room divider, but still wanted to display the Chinese art work.
+They were starting to fall apart, so she no longer wanted to use them as a room divider but still wanted to display the Chinese artwork.
 To preserve them, we decided to frame them and turn them into a headboard.

 For more information on purchasing a headboard from me, please visit my custom furniture web page Custom Chinese Headboard for more information.

 I’m using a little TiteBond wood glue in the dados.
 Then I gang them together in the clamps to dry.